acashgirii/acashgirii/README.md

 I'm also a budding open-source enthusiast.
 I learnt and am learning a lot from the open-source community and I love how collaboration and knowledge sharing happenes through open-source!

 - 💼 &nbsp; any advice or suggestion? do reach me! [email](mailto:aakashgirisc01@gmail.com) ;)
-- 💬 &nbsp; ask me about anything, i am happy to help and learn;
+- 💬 &nbsp; ask me about anything, i am happy to help and learn.

 # 🛠 **&nbsp;languages and tools:**
 <i>Tools, languages, and other things that I like to work with.</i>